ristic23/AktiiaFoursquare/README.md

 ## Overview

 This Android app was developed as a test assignment for a Senior Android Developer position at Aktiia.
-It allows users to search for venues using the Foursquare API, view details, and save favorites — all with offline support.
+It allows users to search for places using the Foursquare API, view details, and save favorites — all with offline support.

 ---

 ## Features

 ### Core Functionality
-- Search venues by keyword and current location
+- Search places by keyword and current location
-- View detailed information about venues
+- View detailed information about places
-- Save venues as favorites and access them anytime
+- Save places as favorites and access them anytime
 - Offline support with cached search results
 - Rationale dialog and permission handling for location access